OElesin/cd4automl-cloudformtion-resource/README.md

 # CD4AutoML::Workflow::Deploy

-[DEVELOPER PREVIEW]
+:construction: [DEVELOPER PREVIEW] :construction:
 ---

 This is the Amazon Cloudformation resource for CD4AutoML.

-What is CD4AutoML?
+## What is CD4AutoML?

 Cd4AutoML is a managed end-to-end workflow that automates the entire machine learning workflow from automated machine learning to real time inference over a REST API on managed infrastructure.